How to Get Out of Debt If You're Living Paycheck to Paycheck

 In a debt management program, a certified credit counselor will guide you through the process of paying off all of your debt in full.
 They will find a monthly payment you can afford on your budget and negotiate with your creditors on your behalf to lower your interest rates.
 Once all of the creditors agree to the plan, you will start making one monthly payment to the credit counseling agency.
 A debt management program is NOT a loan.
 It’s more like a professionally assisted repayment plan.

 Before starting a debt management program, know the pros and cons.
 There are a few downsides to a DMP.
-First, it closes your accounts when you join the program.
-This is to help you stop charging on those accounts, but it can be difficult to function without your main lines of credit.
-Also, keep in mind that a debt management program costs more and will take longer than debt settlement.
+First, it closes your credit card accounts when you join the program.
+This is to help you stop charging on those accounts.
+It can, however, be difficult to function without your main lines of credit.
+Also, a debt management program costs more and will take longer to complete than debt settlement.

 This leads us to the positive aspects of a DMP.
 Though it’s more expensive and takes longer, a debt management program is much better for your credit than debt settlement.
 Additionally, your monthly payments may be lower.
 You’ll be put on a strict budget and monthly payments will come out of your bank account automatically.
-Future penalties and fees are no longer a problem, and interest charges are eliminated or reduced.
+Future penalties and fees are no longer a problem, and interest charges are either reduced or eliminated altogether.
 For someone living paycheck to paycheck, a DMP is often the best option to get out of debt.

 Do you need help finding the right solution to get out of debt?
 Request a free, no-obligation evaluation.